 Doing this, though, means that the cravings for sugar remain.
 I find if I eat something sweet, I have to fight my cravings for the next two days or so – this is just the sugar addiction raising its ugly head.

-A big thank you to Dr. Olson for his time and this valuable input.
-We need to be aware of this type of information today more than ever, as more and more of us are becoming very conscious of what we put into our bodies and the effects of those substances.
-Today, too many diseases are raging in epidemic proportions, with heart disease and diabetes type 2 being just two of them, that are directly influenced by our consumption of sugar and sugar-based foods.
-At the beginning of the last century we were conditioned to believe that cigarettes were a good thing, only to find out that they are one of our greatest health threats and killers.
+A big thank you to Dr. Olson for his time and valuable input.
+We need to be aware of this type of information today more than ever given the slew of processed and refined foods that fill our grocery store shelves.
+Health fads come and go, and if we are not conscious of what we put into our bodies, we can end up with unfavorable health and weight consequences.
+Use your diet to heal and help yourself, rather than to hurt yourself.
+You can reduce your risk of heart disease, cancer, and diabetes type 2 - our top chronic diseases just by eliminating sugar and sugary foods from your diet.
+At the beginning of the 20th century, we were conditioned to believe that cigarettes were a good thing, only to find out later that they are one of our greatest health threats and killers.
 We are on the path to seeing the same thing happen with sugar.

 - Film: Fed Up — The film the food industry doesn’t want you to see; from Katie Couric and Laurie David (the Oscar-winning producer of An Inconvenient Truth), Fed Up will change the way you eat forever.